Your Cart is empty

 Saturday’s meaty part of the show featuring the Youngbloods, Steve Miller Band, Grateful Dead, Big Brother and Jefferson Airplane.
 That is quite some run of bands.
 However, there were some bad vibes going around.
 Hells Angels, as they often were at this time, were ‘security’ and as per usual, this involved some breaking of heads.
 It didn’t help that the ground was cold and wet after some chilly damp weather, and unpleasant to sit on.
 Then the sun came out and was so hot it fried people.

 Oh and did I mention that half the crowd were out of their mind on industrial strength PCP?
 People were freaking out and getting weird and losing their minds.
 And with nearly 30,000 people there, there was a lot of melons getting bent out of shape, baby.

 The second day was apparently just as tonto.
-The Doors headline performance was nor reported as being one of their best.
-The feeling being that the crowd preferred SF bands and The Doors benefitted from playing in the dark.
+The Doors headline performance was reported as not being one of their best.
+The feeling being that the crowd preferred SF bands and The Doors also liked the drama playing in the dark to conjur the magic.
 Indeed, they were often unhappy with their festival performances.
 Leather pants are also gonna be sweaty on a hot May afternoon!

 There were a couple of reviews of Steve MIller's set saying how tight and hard they were in contrast to the SF bands more typical rambling style.
 Some didn't like this and preferred the more Dead-style extemporisations.
 I remember Steve saying later in an interview that they were so well rehearsed and all such good players that they really stood out at the time as being professional and a reliably excellent band.

 This two-dayer went down in local freak Northern California folklore for it’s stellar bill but also because it scored high on the ‘out our box’ scale of freakoutedness.